-- (i) for lifts 35 mm or greater, the Lot Mean for density of the compacted mix in the Lot meets or exceeds 97.0% of the Lot Mean Marshall density as established from samples of the mix being produced. - (ii) for lifts less than 35 mm and greater than 20 mm, full payment will occur if the Lot Mean for density of the compacted mix in the Lot meets or exceeds 94.0% and increased payment will occur if the Lot Mean for density in the Lot exceeds 97.0%. - (iii) for 20 mm lifts, full payment will occur if the Lot Mean for density of the compacted mix in the Lot meets or exceeds 93.0 % and increased payment will occur if the Lot Mean for density in the Lot exceeds 97.0%. - (iv) the Lot Mean for Actual Asphalt Content of the mix, is within 0.3 of the Approved Asphalt Content. - (v) for smoothness, full payment will occur if the Profile Index of all Sublots in the Lot in the top lift of payement: - (a) does not exceed 10 mm for multi-lift applications, - (b) does not exceed 15 mm for single lift applications and - (c) does not exceed 22 mm for applications through areas of curb and gutter, over 0.1 km for any 0.1 km section.
+- (i) for lifts 35 mm or greater, the Lot Mean for density of the compacted mix in the Lot meets or exceeds 97.0% of the Lot Mean Marshall density as established from samples of the mix being produced. - (ii) for lifts less than 35 mm and greater than 20 mm, full payment will occur if the Lot Mean for density of the compacted mix in the Lot meets or exceeds 94.0% and increased payment will occur if the Lot Mean for density in the Lot exceeds 97.0%. - (iii) for 20 mm lifts, full payment will occur if the Lot Mean for density of the compacted mix in the Lot meets or exceeds 93.0 % and increased payment will occur if the Lot Mean for density in the Lot exceeds 97.0%. - (iv) the Lot Mean for Actual Asphalt Content of the mix, is within 0.3 of the Approved Asphalt Content.
+On QC Acceptance Lots, where quality assurance test results for asphalt content are not available, the Contractor's quality control test results shall be used.
+Quality assurance test results when available shall replace any corresponding quality control test results. - (v) for smoothness, full payment will occur if the Profile Index of all Sublots in the Lot in the top lift of payment: - (a) does not exceed 10 mm for multi-lift applications, - (b) does not exceed 15 mm for single lift applications and - (c) does not exceed 22 mm for applications through areas of curb and gutter, over 0.1 km for any 0.1 km section.

-Increased payment will occur for any of the above lift applications if the Profile Index of all Sublots in the Lot in the top lift of payement is 0.
+Increased payment will occur for any of the above lift applications if the Profile Index of all Sublots in the Lot in the top lift of payment is 0.

-- (vi) individual bumps and dips in the top lift of pavement do not exceed 8 mm. - (vii) for gradation, full payment will occur if there are no Lot Mean Adjustments for gradation and increased payment will occur if there are no Lot Mean Adjustments and the Maximum Range as shown in Table 3.50 D is not exceeded for any sieve size in the Lot.
+- (vi) individual bumps and dips in the top lift of pavement do not exceed 8 mm. - (vii) For gradation in QA Acceptance Lots only, full payment will occur if there are no Lot Mean Adjustments for gradation and increased payment will occur if there are no Lot Mean Adjustments and the Maximum Range as shown in Table 3.50 D is not exceeded for any sieve size in the Lot.